 Our credit inquiries do not impact your credit score and your credit report will generally identify which companies have requested your credit file information.

 We may also use your credit file information to confirm your identity and verify information about you, such as your current address, to detect fraud and misrepresentation.

 Only authorized personnel with a need to know may have access to your credit file information.
 For general information on this topic click this link Credit report and score basics by the Government of Canada.

 We retain personal information only as long as is necessary to fulfill the purposes for which it was collected, unless authorized or obligated by applicable laws to retain personal information for a longer period.

+We make every effort to ensure that the personal information we collect is accurate, complete, and as up to date as possible to properly satisfy the purposes for which it is to be used.
 It is important that you promptly notify us of any change to your contact information.
 If we are unable to verify your personal information or contact you, we may be limited in our ability to provide you with our products and services.
-Access to Personal Information

 If you believe that the information in our files is inaccurate or incomplete, you have the right to ask us to correct it.
 We will review your request and, if we agree, will promptly make the necessary corrections.